Conditional Extremes with Graphical Models: Additional figures and simulation studies for Section 4.3

 \subsection{Multivariate $t$-distribution}

-For this study, $X$ has a MVT distribution with mean $\boldsymbol{\mu} = \boldsymbol{0}$, $k = 5$ degrees of freedom, and a dispersion matrix with inverse consistent with $\mathcal{G}$ in Section \ref{Sec:Sim_Study_True_Dist_Weak_Dependence}.
-We consider weak positive, strong positive, and negative associations in $X$ in Sections \ref{sec:MVT_Weak_Dependence}, \ref{sec:MVT_High_Dependence}, and \ref{sec:MVN_Negative_Dependence}, respectively.
-For all simulations, the dependence threshold $u_{Y_{i}}$ is set to the $0.8$-quantile from the standard Laplace distribution, resulting in approximately $1,000$ excesses per conditioning variable.
+For this study, $\boldsymbol{X}$ follows a MVT distribution with mean $\boldsymbol{\mu} = \boldsymbol{0}$, $k = 5$ degrees of freedom, and a dispersion matrix with inverse consistent with $\mathcal{G}$ in Section \ref{Sec:Sim_Study_True_Dist_Weak_Dependence}.
+We consider weak positive, strong positive, and negative associations in $\boldsymbol{X}$ in Sections \ref{sec:MVT_Weak_Dependence}, \ref{sec:MVT_High_Dependence}, and \ref{sec:MVN_Negative_Dependence}, respectively.
+For all simulations, the dependence threshold $u_{Y_{i}}$ is set to the $0.8$-quantile of the standard Laplace distribution for all $i \in V$, resulting in approximately $1,000$ excesses per conditioning variable.
 As with the previous examples, parameter estimates are omitted unless of specific interest.